-This medicine is an antiemetic agent used to prevent and treat peripheral vertigo, which is associated with nausea and vomiting.
+This medicine is an antiemeticantiemetic agent used to prevent and treat peripheral vertigo associated with nausea and vomiting.

-Vontrol is the name of a commercial brand of a drug based on a chemical compound called Diphenidol .
+Control is the name of a commercial drug brand based on a chemical compound called Diphenidol.

 - Clorhidrato de 1,1-Difenil-4-(1-piperidil)butan-1-ol.

 - Solution for injection: 2 ml ampoules with 20 mg/ml diphenidol hydrochloride.